 Current status of peak flow index into the 27 independent watersheds is shown in the following table.
-A PFI 4 year trend graph is shown in Appendix 2.
+A peak flow index trend graph is shown in Appendix 2.
+Currently, 100% of the watersheds are below the targets.

 Table 13.
 Current Peak Flow Index on the DFA.